 Be warned!
 Negativity can mask itself as gossip in the workplace.
 Gossip cannot be tolerated, like negative comments or behavior.
 In my new book, being released in May 2019, Homeless to Billionaire, I provide a copy of the “no gossip” policy I have employees sign.

 1. First, toss some water on the negative fire.
 See whether you can salvage the relationship.
 Talk with the employee and ask questions that get you to the source of their irritation.

 2. Ask the negative employee for three solutions to the problems that are making them unhappy.

-4. Create an action-plan by implementing one of the solutions they provided, if possible.
+4. Create an action plan by implementing one of the solutions they provided, if possible.
 This type of communication shows them you value them as an employee and want to support them.
-It also means that if the solution leaves them in a negative place, it is not because the company was the problem.
+It also means that if the solution leaves them feeling negative, it is not because the company was the problem.

 5. Set-up a check-in period every two weeks to discuss the issues and track the resolution.